KubeRocketCI/docs/docs/operator-guide/secrets-management/external-secrets-operator-integration.md

     }
     ```

 2. Create a secret in the AWS Parameter Store with the name `/edp/my-json-secret`.
-This secret is represented as a parameter of type string within the AWS Parameter Store:<a name="step 2"></a>
+This secret is represented as a parameter of type string within the AWS Parameter Store:

     <details>
       <summary><b>View: Parameter Store JSON</b></summary>